 Legend of the Guardians: The Owls of Ga'Hoole based on the beloved Guardians of Ga'Hoole books by Kathryn Lasky.
 The film follows Soren, a young owl enthralled by his father's epic stories of the Guardians of Ga'Hoole, a mythic band of winged warriors who had fought a great battle to save all of owlkind from the evil Pure Ones.

-The National Wildlife Federation teamed with the feature film Where the Wild Things Are, and Be Out There™ to get families and kids to spend daily time outdoors for their health, happiness and well-being.
+The National Wildlife Federation teamed with the feature film Where the Wild Things Are to get families and kids to spend daily time outdoors for their health, happiness and well-being.
 Directed by Spike Jonze and based on Maurice Sendak's classic book, Where the Wild Things Are is an adventure for every generation, the story of a sensitive and rambunctious young boy who feels misunderstood at home and escapes to the island of the Wild Things.